cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 > [!NOTE]
 > Only command line tool allows you to use code from an external file.
 The web application cannot access your local
-> files, and the `file` option is therefore disabled there.
+> files by specified path, and the `file` option is therefore disabled there.

 # Origin and dimensions calculation

 Schematics Builder automatically calculates schematic boundaries.
 If the lower-left corner of the compiled schematic isn't positioned at (0, 0), all block and connection positions of the schematic are shifted to compensate for the non-zero origin.
-Note that the position (0, 0) can be still left empty:
+Note that the adjusted position (0, 0) can be still left empty:

 ```
 schematic